farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to use the given string as the term UTM parameter when creating an appointment.

+- `through(origin: number)`

+Set an attribute which will tell the API to use the given origin constant as the booked through value when creating an appointment.

 - `via(invitation: number)`

 Set an attribute which will tell the API to use the given invitation identifier when creating an appointment.